How to know if your business is moving in the right direction? — Guide for startups

 What do you want your KPIs to tell you?

 Another question that helps with prioritisation and checking if the KPIs are useful.

 For each KPI, there should be a specific minimum number that you’re aiming for.
 To set that, we need to look at existing data and future activities.
 Based on that we can set goals.

 If you’re not meeting targets, the most important thing is to identify the underlying cause why you are not meeting them.

-Over time, you will need to refine your KPIs.
-You can do this as part of your regular changes to your business plan.
+Over time, you will need to refine/update your KPIs.
+You can do this as part of a regular business plan retrospective and planning.
 If your strategic objectives change, your KPIs should change too.